tongngocminhanh/MAUI_App_SDR/MySEProject/Documentation/README.md

 Detailed information can be found on [MySEProject](https://github.com/tongngocminhanh/MAUI_App_SDR/tree/master/MySEProject).

 ## Implementation of MAUI App
-When building a .NET MAUI app, developers could work on one specific platform, normally Windows.
-To display on other platforms, .NET MAUI auto-generates the compatible code for that platform.
-For this project, specification on Windows is provided, based on the general architecture below.
+When building a .NET MAUI app in this project, specification on Windows is provided, based on the general architecture below.

 <div style="background-color: #ffffff; text-align:center">
   <img src="./Figures/General Architecture of App SDR.jpg" title="general-architecture-of-app-sdr" width=60%></img>